1up-lab/OneupUploaderBundle/Resources/doc/chunked_uploads.md

 You can choose a custom directory to save the chunks temporarily while uploading by changing the parameter `directory`.

 Since version 1.0 you can also use a Gaufrette filesystem as the chunk storage.
-To do this you must first set up [Gaufrette](gaufrette_storage.md).There are however some additional things to keep in mind.
+To do this you must first set up [Gaufrette](gaufrette_storage.md).
+There are however some additional things to keep in mind.
 The configuration for the Gaufrette chunk storage should look as the following:
 ```
 oneup_uploader: